 Well how great would it be to have an excel front-end to our system?
 It would offer all the great things our customers wanted with easy synchronization!
 Well we have a prototype running that achieves it by exporting to excel and re-importing afterwards.
 Alas, importing needs to be implemented for each usage case.
 This is just beyond budget.
 In addition, we wouldn’t be able to deal with images.
 We do manage images of e.g. the athletes in the database but excel just doesn’t seem to cope well with images.
 To be frank, in most cases, images are irrelevant.
 So drop images and it’s still a very fine thing.
 What if instead of re-importing we would update the data in our system and then users could reload the data in their Excel sheets?
 The process of negotiation just started and we’ll need a bit more thought to come up with a solution that fits the budget and offers great value.

-The first stage is run mainly by people that are near the product owner role in Scrum.
-In the second stage, especially senior developers join in the negotiation.
+The first stage is run mainly by people that are near the product owner role in Scrum with some involvement from the development side.
+In the second stage, at least senior developers join fully in the negotiation.
 In the third stage, the development team is involved as a whole, well obviously.